 This ten-week internship offers up to four Haverford and Bryn Mawr College students an experiential learning program in which they work part-time at the Casa de los Amigos, a Quaker Center for Peace and International Understanding in Mexico City, and part-time with another social justice organization in Mexico City.
-Summer 2014 will be the eighth year of the program.
+Summer 2015 will be the ninth year of the program.
 In 2007, the Casa established a formal relationship with the Center for Peace and Global Citizenship (CPGC) at Haverford College.
 Interns live in the Casa with the rest of the Casa volunteers, staff and guests.
 They are immersed in Casa life and work while they are here.

 Founded in 1956 by the Quaker community in Mexico, the Casa is a non-profit peace organization, a community center, a social justice-oriented guesthouse, the Meetinghouse for Mexico City Friends Meeting (Quakers), and a home.
 The practice of sincere hospitality, rooted in recognizing the human dignity of each person, is at the core of the work and the community at Casa de los Amigos.

 Summer interns dedicate themselves to the Casa and the Casa community.
 They work about 20 - 25 hours per week at the Casa, and an equal amount with a partner organization.